FreedomBen/angelbot/README.md

 1. Multiple instances of angelbot on the same EC2 instance
 1. Multiple EC2 instances running one or more instances of angelbot

 The way it is currently, running _n_ instances of angel bot will result in _n_ responses to every trigger.
 This is obviously terrible.
-To correct this, there are a couple strategies to choose from (ordererd by what sound like the best options to me currently):
+To correct this, there are a couple strategies to choose from (ordered by what sound like the best options to me currently):

 1. Have each instance only answer some non-intersecting subset of channels:  E.g.:  Instance 0 is listening in channels a, b, and c (busy channels) while Instance 1 listens in all other channels
     - To accomplish this, you will need to modify the bot code to check for the appropriate channel.
 There a couple of ways to do this.
-See `greeting-bot.rb` for a good example (it uses slackbot_frd dto do the filtering rather than checking `channel == 'mychannel'`.
+See `greeting-bot.rb` for a good example (it uses slackbot_frd to do the filtering rather than checking `channel == 'mychannel'`.
 If using a subset tho, I don't think currently works with slackbot_frd so you might need to do something like `if %w[c1, c2].include?(channel)`
 1. Have each instance run a non-intersecting subset of bots.
 E.g. Instance 0 runs the gerrit-jira translator (main source of traffic) and instance 1 runs all the others

 _NOTE:  The scripts in `scripts/*` will need to be modified to use different container name based on the instance, because currently if starting multiple instances on the same docker daemon, there will be a name conflict_